Misappropriation of Trade Secrets

-Many businesses have spent substantial time and revenue to create their own devices, formula and the like, which gives them an advantage over its competitors.
-Unfortunately for businesses, when an employee leaves his or her current employer and begins working for a competitor, the prior employee takes devices, formulas and the like, to her or her new employer.
+Many businesses have spent substantial time and revenue to create their own devices, formula, and the like, which gives them an advantage over their competitors.
+Unfortunately for businesses, when an employee leaves his or her current employer and begins working for a competitor, the prior employee takes devices, formulas, and the like, to her or her new employer.
 Obviously, this can be very damaging – on many fronts – to the business that created that important information.
 When such a situation occurs the prior employer may consider taking legal action against that ex-employee and perhaps that person’s current employer.

 Misappropriation of trade secrets is a common-law tort cause of action.
 To establish a cause of action for trade-secret misappropriation, the plaintiff (the prior employer) must plead and prove the following elements: (1) the existence of a trade secret; (2) the breach of a confidential relationship or improper discovery of a trade secret; (3) the use of the trade secret; and (4) damages.

 1. Existence of a Trade Secret

 For purposes of a misappropriation claim, a “trade secret” consists of any formula, pattern, device, or compilation of information that is used in one’s business, and which gives him an opportunity to obtain an advantage over competitors who do not know or use it.
 However, the trade secret must possess at least that modicum of originality that will separate it from everyday knowledge.
 The putative trade secret must be used in the plaintiff’s trade or business and it must give the plaintiff a competitive advantage.
 The mere fact that a company is not utilizing information at the present time does not prevent that information from being a trade secret subject to protection.

 An analysis of factors is used to determine if something is a “trade secret.”
 Those factors are as follows: